Kotlin/dokka/docs/topics/dokka-migration.md

 ### Address deprecations and removals

-* **Output format support:** Dokka now only supports HTML and Javadoc output.
+* **Output format support:** Dokka 2.0.0 only supports HTML and Javadoc output.
 Experimental formats like Markdown and Jekyll are no longer supported.
 * **Collector task:** `DokkaCollectorTask` has been removed.
-Now, you need to separate the documentation generation for each subproject and then [aggregate the documentation](#update-documentation-aggregation-in-multi-module-projects) if necessary.
+Now, you need to generate the documentation separately for each subproject and then [aggregate the documentation](#update-documentation-aggregation-in-multi-module-projects) if necessary.

 ## Finish up your migration